prolificinteractive/material-calendarview/README.md

 ### showOtherDates

 By default, only days of one month are shown.
-If this is set true, then days from the previous and next months are used to fill the empty space.
+If this is set `true`, then days from the previous and next months are used to fill the empty space.
 This also controls showing dates outside of the min-max range.